shekodn/trendlit/docs/to-be-determined.md

 -- Declaration: int a = b = c (TBD)
 -- int a, b, c (TBD)
 -- Declare global vars in any part of the code or only at the top?
-(TBD) -- Shpuld vars be inside an statement?
+(TBD) -- Should vars be inside an statement?
 (TBD)